ivuorinen/go-test-sarif/.github/README.md

-# go-test-sarif and go-test-sarif-action
+# go-test-sarif

-`go-test-sarif` is a CLI tool and GitHub Action for converting `go test -json` output into SARIF format, making it compatible with GitHub Security Tab and other SARIF consumers.
+`go-test-sarif` is a CLI tool for converting `go test -json` output into SARIF format, making it compatible with GitHub Security Tab and other SARIF consumers.

 ## 🚀 Features

 - Converts `go test -json` output to **SARIF format**.
-- **GitHub Action integration** for CI/CD pipelines.
 - Generates structured test failure reports for **security and compliance tools**.
 - Works as a **standalone CLI tool**.